-Safety Instruction - Follow Procedures!
+Drain Valve Kit Installation!
 Failure to follow Drain Kit installation instructions could damage the mast and render the mast inoperable.
 Read and understand the installation instructions before installing the Drain Kit.

-Equipment Damage - Band Clamp Fasteners & Support Bracket!
-Do not overtighten the Band Clamp fasteners or the mast support bracket.
-Overtightening may damage the Base Tube causing the mast tubes to stick.
+Equipment Damage - Band Clamp Fasteners!
+Do not overtighten the band clamp fasteners.
+Overtightening may damage the base tube causing the mast tubes to stick.